Reaction Time

 Explore the neuroscience behind human reaction time, learn what affects your reflexes, and discover evidence-based strategies to improve your response speed.

 Reaction time is one of the most fundamental measures of cognitive performance.
 It represents the speed at which your nervous system can detect a stimulus, process it, and initiate a physical response.
-This seemingly simple process involves a remarkably complex chain of neural events.
+This seemingly simple process involves a remarkably complex chain of neural events that scientists have studied for over 150 years, dating back to the pioneering work of Dutch physiologist Franciscus Donders in the 1860s.

 From the moment light hits your retina to the instant your finger clicks a button, your brain orchestrates a symphony of electrochemical signals across billions of neurons.
 Understanding this process not only reveals the incredible efficiency of human cognition but also provides insights into how we can optimize our mental performance.